Five Tactics of Bad Faith Insurance Companies

 An insurance company acts in bad faith when it fails to honor the contractual obligations outlined in your insurance policy.
 If you feel that you are being taken advantage of by a bad faith insurance company, you should contact a Charlotte personal injury attorney right away.
-At Randall & Stump, PLLC, we know how to deal with bad faith insurers, and will fight for you get the compensation you deserve.
+At Randall & Stump, Criminal Defense Attorneys, we know how to deal with bad faith insurers, and will fight for you get the compensation you deserve.

 Bad Faith Insurance Practices

 Insurers can treat you unfairly in a number of ways, including:

 One of the ways insurance companies act in bad faith is by creating delays in handling your claim.
 They may do this to see if you simply give up on pursuing your claim.
 In other cases, the delay may be designed to create time pressures that encourage you to accept an unfair settlement offer or otherwise make a decision without the opportunity to give it full consideration.
 Unreasonable delays can arise under several circumstances, such as:

 - Delays in acknowledging receipt of your claim

 - Delays in either accepting or denying your claim